nathanjhood/OrfanidisBiquad/README.md

     }

-# Observations on the various Direct Form topologies in real-time audio use-cases;
++ Notes:

+The Transposed Direct Form II, similarly to it's predecessor, uses only two unit-delays, making it much more amenable to audio-rate modulation; meanwhile, this form also successfully manages to avoid the higher "round-off" error and quantization noise of it's predecessor (and the DFI(t) structure).

+# Observations and comparisons;

-As depicted in the above diagrams, the Direct Form I ("DFI") and II ("DFII") utlize a chain of single-sample unit delays in a feedback arrangement, with the coefficients a1 through to b0 controlling the gain at various points in the feedback network (in the case of DFII, actually two feedback networks).
+As depicted in the above diagrams, the Direct Form I ("DFI") and II ("DFII") utlize a chain of single-sample unit delays in a feedback arrangement, with the coefficients a1 through to b2 controlling the gain at various points in the feedback network (in the case of DFII, actually two feedback networks).

-+ DFI utlizes a total of four samples of delay ("z-1"), with DFII requiring only two samples.
-The higher number of unit delays present in the DFI structure make this arrangement relatively unstable when modulating the parameters while simultaneously passing audio, resulting in loud (and potentially damaging) clicks and pops in the resulting audio.
-In our test workbench (running as a VST3 effect in Reaper), even just moderate sweeps of the filter frequency control can incur signal overloads significant enough to trigger the in-built "channel auto-mute" safety feature, which avoids sending potentially damaging signals to the audio playback device and speakers.

-+ DFII, using less unit delays in it's architecture, produces much less significant artefacts during parameter modulation; in all but the most extreme cases, the output remains relatively benign.
-However, this structure is far more prone to "round-off" errors due to a narrowing computational precision in certain parts of the feedback network; this can manifest as a kind of "quantization noise" - much like un-dithered fixed-point audio - creeping well into the audible range, and in some cases enveloping low-amplitudinal parts of the input signal.
-This can be particularly extenuated by very large boosts of a tight "bell" shape in the lowest bass frequencies, causing strong quantization-error noise to permeate the upper-mid and treble ranges of the signal (image to follow).

 The two "transposed" forms provide us the same output characteristics for the same number of components, but arranged in inverse terms as compared with the non-transposed forms; summing points become split points, gain multpiliers swap positions within the network, and the entire signal flow is reversed (our images are also flipped around to keep the input and output directions visually aligned with the previous structures).

-The results are interesting;
+If we compare the results side by side, the results are interesting;

-+ The transposed Direct Form I ("DFI(t)") utilizes the four unit-delays of it's predecessor, meaning instability while passing audio during parameter modulation, yet also incurs the exact same "round-off error" and quantization noise as the original DFII structure.

-+ The Transposed Direct Form II, on the other hand, similarly uses only two unit-delays as per it's predecessor, making it much more amenable to audio-rate modulation; meanwhile, this form also successfully manages to avoid the higher "round-off" error and quantization noise of it's predecessor (and the DFI(t) structure).

-(images to follow)

-# With all four arrangements compared;

 + DFI = four delay units (unstable modulation and higher footprint), higher precision (less quantization noise)
 + DFII =  two delay units (stable modulation and lower footprint), lower precision (more quantization noise)
 + DFI(t) = four delay units (unstable modulation and higher footprint), lower precision (more quantization noise)
 + DFII(t) = two delay units (stable modulation and lower footprint), higher precision (less quantization noise)

+(images to follow)

+# And the winner is...;

 As we can observe from the above comparison, our DFII(t) structure is the most favourable in both cases - it has only two delay units, meaning it is more stable under modulation, favourably comparable to the DFII structure; it also produces less quantization noise, comparable to the DFI structure in this regard.
 The lower unit delay count also produces a lower memory footprint in realtime use.